 - White pepper– 1 tsp

 - Chicken cube or chicken powder ( Optional – using either of them will have much better taste)

 Chicken Corn Soup Preparation

 Prepare chicken stock.
-Take a few chicken bones and add about 3 liters of water in a big pot.
-Add 2 cloves of garlic and let it boil and simmer on medium heat until you are left with just 2 liters of chicken stock.
+Take a few chicken leg quarter bones and add about 3 liters of water in a big pot.
+Add 2 cloves of garlic and half onion. and let it boil and simmer on medium heat until you are left with just 2 liters of chicken stock.
 It will take at least an hour until you get a nice chicken stock.